 In keeping with tradition, wreaths were laid by the memorial sculpture as well.

-Families of the victims, The Lord Mayor of Bradford, Councillor Joanne Dodds, Bradford City joint-chairman Mark Lawn and members of the West Yorkshire Police and Fire Service were among those to lay wreaths.
+Families of the victims, The Lord Mayor of Bradford, Councillor Geoff Reid, Bradford City Chief Operating Officer James Mason and members of the West Yorkshire Police and Fire Service were among those to lay wreaths.

 The Mayor and Mayoress of Lincoln represented the city of Lincoln during the service.